bitaculous/favy/README.md

 Usage
 -----

-1. Replace `favicon.png` in the `template` folder with your favicon template image.
+1. Replace `favicon.png` in the `template` folder with your Favicon template image.
 2. Run `rake`

 Options
 -------

-See `Rakefile` or take a look at [Favicon Maker README].
+See `tasks/favy.rake` or take a look at [Favicon Maker README].

 Credits
 -------